over-light/proxima/docs/testnet.md

 Starting from version `v0.1.3-testnet` network has faucet.
 You can receive tokens to your address by calling node API.

 Starting from version `v0.1.4-testnet`, the node has _delegation_ function implemented.
-It allows any token holder participate in the consensus and earn inflation by delegating their holding to a sequencer of choice. (note, that minimum token amount limits are applied).
+It allows any token holder participate in the consensus and earn inflation by delegating their holdings to a sequencer **without the need to run a sequencer**. (note, that minimum token amount limits are applied).
 So, the network is more or less functionally complete, in a sense that node provides all core functions needed to demonstrate full decentralization, as intended.